How and why did the Cold War begin?

 Sovietization and salami tactics

-While Western society thought of the Soviet Union as a respectable ally, and even created hope in propaganda and press coverage, leading politicians and diplomats had a very different picture.
+While Western society considered the Soviet Union to be a respectable ally, and even created hope in propaganda and press coverage, leading politicians and diplomats had a very different picture.
 Although the three major conferences were held in a friendly atmosphere, Churchill, Roosevelt, Truman and the accompanying diplomats did not cherish the illusions of Stalin.
 Western governments received detailed intelligence on events in the "liberated" countries.
-For the time being, a yet-to-be-hidden Sovietization had begun by local communist groups trained during the war in the USSR.
+At this time, a yet-to-be-hidden Sovietization had begun by local communist groups trained during the war in the USSR.

 The Hungarian Communist leader attributed the Sovietization method used to the everyday term "salami tactics".
 The communists, like a piece of salami sausage, will separate all oppositional elements piece by piece until only the communists and their supporters remain in power.
 The first victims were old, collaborative elite and nationalist parties.
 This was followed by moderate conservatives and liberals.
 Finally, all kinds of socialists were subject to communist dictation.
 Those excluded from the political process were, at best, expected to be completely excluded from public life or exile, but at worst, to death.
 Communists with willing politicians joined forces on the '' homeland rescue fronts '', or common election lists, which ruled the countries concerned until the collapse of the Soviet bloc.